Lujain-M02/2023-GP1-6/README.md

 - Unzip the file
 - Open Android Studio or Visual Studio Code
 - Click on File > Open > Location of the saved unzipped file then click on Ok
+- modify the Server IP address in "scoring_system.py" and "story_save.dart".
+- run the "scoring_system.py" file
 - Turn on an Android Emulator or connect an android mobile to your computer using USB
 - Run Techقصـ application